Texas Jack Vermillion: Death

 Vermillion is said in many sources (including Earp's biography by Flood, which is probably the primary source for the information) to have drowned in Lake Michigan near Chicago, about 1900.
 Young states that Vermillion's body was returned to Virginia for burial, but Flood does not say this, and Young does not cite his source.
 Young may have assumed the body was returned, since there is evidence that Vermillion is buried in Virginia (see below).

 In contrast to the ca. 1900 drowning theory, Vermillion family records suggest that Jack Vermillion died peacefully in his sleep in 1911.
-A photograph of he and his second wife ca. 1910 survives in the family record.
+A photograph of him and his second wife ca. 1910 survives in the family record.
 A John W. Vermillion (farmer) is also listed in the 1910 census in Washington Co., Virginia (this is just South of Russell County and the town of Big Stone Gap).
 This man, listed as aged 66, is listed as being born in Virginia, married in Virginia, 35 years(?) to wife Nannie.
 Whether or not this is the same man is not definitely known.
 The implied birth date would be wrong, but reasonably close (circa 1844, not 1842); however, the given marriage date would be far off (35 years from 1910 is 1875, not 1883).
 The place of residence is in the same relatively small area in the western tail of Virginia where Vermillion was born and is said in other sources to have returned.
 The issue is not resolved.
 Visually, the elderly man in the 1910 photograph could well be the young J.W.
 Vermillion from the Civil War photo (see comparison photo).

 According to Vermillion family history, Jack killed a man in a gunfight in 1890 and was forced to move 60 miles east to Mendota, Virginia, in Washington County (which fits with the census report), where he spent the rest of his days.
 John W. Vermillion's grave and that of his wife are in the Mendota Cemetery.